navatharaagi/AWS-Developer-Tools/README.md

 $git branch   /*can check whether branch deleted/not -Now we have to push the changes from local repo to central repo
 $git push origin master    /*origin=remote name  , master=branch name
--we can check this much by going to
+-we can check this by going to
-AWS-Code Commit-“My repo”- widgets.html with “new_feature branch only” line
+AWS->CodeCommit->“My repo”->widgets.html with “new_feature branch only” line